 Running Pipelines

-A pipeline can be run from the application by clicking the Run button from the pipeline builder.
-Running a pipeline queues up the run and makes it available to runners, which acquire the run, execute it, and report detailed log information back to the application.
+Running a Pipeline queues up the run and makes it available to Runners, which acquire the run, execute it, and report detailed log information back to the application.

 About Jobs

-While pipelines can be run directly, you can also create one or more jobs, which enable more sophisticated control over how and when a pipeline runs.
-A job is like a “run configuration” for a pipeline.
-It defines a pipeline revision, input variables, trigger type, and runtime settings for a pipeline run.
+While Pipelines can be run directly, you can also create one or more Jobs.
+These enable more sophisticated control over how and when a Pipeline runs.
+A Job is like a “run configuration” for a Pipeline.
+It defines which Pipeline revision to run, the input variable values to use, a trigger type, and runtime settings for a Pipeline run.

-To run a pipeline on a schedule, create a job.
-To create a job, visit to the Jobs page from the main navigation and then click New Job.
+To run a Pipeline on a schedule, create a Scheduled Job.
+On the Jobs page, click New Job.
 In the dialog, select Scheduled for the trigger type, and then fill out the schedule fields.

 Incoming Webhook Job Trigger